DhruvGupta130/OrderFood/README.md

 ## 🔍 Additional Features

 - **Search Functionality**: Easily find menu items and restaurants using keywords.
-- **Add to Favorites**: Easily add the restaurants in your favorites for easy trackings.
+- **Add to Favorites**: Easily add the restaurants in your favorites for easy tracking.
-- **Cart**: Easily add your favorites items to cart and order collectively.
+- **Cart**: Easily add your favorite items to the cart and order collectively.
 - **Order History**: Track your past orders and purchases.

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE.txt).

 ## 💬 Feedback & Issues